 - Explain clearly what needs to be done – and the desired outcomes or results.
 Avoid the simple handoff with a “Can you take care of this” comment.
 It will leave you and the employee frustrated.

-- Discuss expectations relating to initiative and feedback.
-Let the person know whether to wait for your instructions or make recommendations and decisions.
-Use discretion based on the task and individual.
+- Discuss expectations as it relates to initiative and feedback.
+Should the employee wait for your instructions or make recommendations and decisions?
+Be clear and use discretion based on the task and individual.
 You can always expand authority as the employee develops.

 - Provide adequate support and be available to answer questions along the way.
 This is important so don’t ignore it.